Last updated: October 9, 2020

 - Medical personnel providing direct care to confirmed patients without proper protective equipment.

-- The Government has eased commercial flight and travel restrictions to 22 countries with documented COVID-19 case reduction as of June 22, as determined by the National Institute of Public Health: Austria, Bulgaria, the Czech Republic, Cyprus, Croatia, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Malta, Norway, Slovakia, Slovenia, Switzerland.
-Air carriers TAROM and Wizz Air have resumed operations to regional destinations with daily flights to most destinations.
-European national carriers have resumed flights to airport hubs with connections to the United States as of June 16.
-Travelers should continue to be prepared for last minute cancellations and are advised to consult the European Commission’s recently launched website called “Re-open EU” for more information regarding travel restrictions throughout Europe.
-Please check the Otopeni “Henri Coanda” International Airport website for a schedule of departing flights and check with airlines for updated information about your travel plans.
+- The government has eased commercial flight and travel restrictions to countries with documented COVID-19 case reductions.
+Air carriers TAROM and Wizz Air have resumed operations to regional destinations with daily flights to regional destinations.
+European national carriers have resumed flights to airport hubs with connections to the United States, but an increasing number of countries have started to limit travel from Romania or require a negative COVID-19 test in order to enter due to an increase in case numbers.
+For additional information on travel restrictions when departing from Romania, travelers may consult the Ministry of Foreign Affairs website here.
+Travelers should continue to be prepared for last minute cancellations and may also consult the European Commission’s webpage called “Re-open EU” for more information regarding travel restrictions throughout Europe.
+Travelers should also visit the website of the Otopeni “Henri Coandă” International Airport.

 - Government of Romania’s official COVID-19 page